Understanding MCP Servers

 Authentication Errors:

-- Re-authenticate the service
+- Composio: Re-authenticate the service and check permission settings

-- Verify API access
+- Verify API access and rate limits

 -